sgamlath/sgamlath.github.io/quotes.md

 * Do it to do it, not to have done it.
 *-redditor*

-* I rather live a life of 'oh wells' than 'what ifs'?
+* I rather live a life of 'oh well's than 'what if?' s.
 *-redditor*

 * People won't remember the words you say but how it made them feel.